White Tiger (band): Brief reunion and Mark St. John Project

-St. John was reported to have died on April 5, 2007 of a brain hemorrhage.
+St. John was reported to have died on April 5, 2007, of a brain hemorrhage.
 He was 51 years old.

 Rare demo tape of White Tiger sold

-A rare 1988 demo tape from White Tiger, Mark St. John's band, was sold on eBay for $ 608.00.
-Songs included are Wild Wild Women, Communicator, Where Did Our Love Go, and Face the Love.
+A rare 1988 demo tape from White Tiger, Mark St. John's band, was sold on eBay for $608.00.
+Songs included are "Wild Wild Women", "Communicator", "Where Did Our Love Go", and "Face the Love".

 Live video posts

-Brian James Fox, former drummer of White Tiger, Mark St. John's band, has announced that he is working on old material of the group recorded live (he has not specified if in audio or video) to publish it on Facebook and YouTube.
+Brian James Fox, former drummer of White Tiger, has announced that he is working on old material of the group recorded live (he has not specified if in audio or video) to publish it on Facebook and YouTube.